Jonathan Clarke (silversmith)

 Jonathan Clarke (August 12, 1705 - 1770) was an American silversmith active in Newport and Providence, Rhode Island.

-Clarke was born in Newport, Rhode Island, where from 1734-1755 he worked as a silversmith.
+Clarke was born in Newport, Rhode Island, where from 1734 to 1755 he worked as a silversmith.
 There he served in the militia as Ensign in 1735 and Captain in 1742, and in 1750 was appointed Justice of Peace.
 From about 1755-1766 he was active as a silversmith in Providence, Rhode Island.
 His work is collected in the Metropolitan Museum of Art, Rhode Island School of Design Museum, Winterthur Museum, and Yale University Art Gallery.